jwasowski/NAI-Movie-Data-minning-project/README.md

 To run script use following syntax in Python console <br />
 ```
+In Spyder IDE (Anaconda):
 runfile('disk:\path\to\script\main.py', args='--user "some person"', wdir='disk:\path\to\script\')

 Example usage:
 runfile('D:/Informatyka/NAI/lab4/main.py', args='--user "Some Person"', wdir='D:/Informatyka/NAI/lab4')

+In Anaconda terminal (use it inside folder containing script):
+python main.py --user "Paweł Czapiewski"

+In PyCharm IDE (Python):
+main.py --user "Some Person"

+In Python terminal (not tested, but it should work):
+python main.py --user "Paweł Czapiewski"

 ```